 DesignSafe supports multiple ways of moving data in and out of the Data Depot – which one is best depends on how you will use DesignSafe.
-While the web interface in the DesignSafe portal is easy for moving small numbers of modest size files, if you need to move large volumes of data, large numbers of files (> 50) or move folders, the Globus tools are the recommended way of moving data in and out of DesignSafe.
+While the web interface in the DesignSafe portal is easy for moving small numbers of modest size files, if you need to move large volumes of data, large numbers of files (> 50) or move folders, the Globus, Cyberduck or Command Line tools are the recommended way of moving data in and out of DesignSafe.

 This document details the various methods you can use to import and export your data from DesignSafe.